alpacahq/user-docs/content/get-started-with-alpaca/testing-with-postman.md

 ---
 title: Try Out and Test the Alpaca API
 weight: 10
-description: How to test Alpaca API without coding
+description: How to test Alpaca API without coding.
 ---
 *This example works with both paper and live trading.*